 Town Square Plaza

-Adjacent to King County Library's Kent branch, 1 block south of Kent Station retail center & transit hub
+Adjacent to the Kent Regional Library and Kent Station retail center & transit hub

 Special thanks to the Rotary clubs for donating the sphere and to Seattle Solstice for constructing the sphere:

 The sphere at Town Square Plaza, near Kent Station, was donated by the Rotary Clubs of Kent on the occasion of Rotary International’s 100th anniversary.

 Party at the Plaza from Kent TV21 on Vimeo.